byjosh/tagged_bookmarks_export_tool/README.md

 ![Screenshot of export tool showing main window with checkboxes for each tag and dual tag combination and two open windows of resulting HTML bookmarks](https://github.com/byjosh/tagged_bookmarks_export_tool/blob/main/Screenshot_tagged_bookmarks_export_tool.png?raw=true)

 ## Installation
 Requires Python3 and wxPython.
-The following commands will clone the repository, create a virtual environment, and run source version (should work on MacOS and GNU/Linux environments - in
-Windows PowerShell you would have for instance a slightly different command in place of `source bin/activate`  of `.\Scripts\Activate.ps1` and `pip install -r requirements` would likely be `python.exe -m pip install -r requirements` (should check for commands for installing Python packages using pip and virtual environments on operating system you are using).
+The following commands will
+1. clone the repository,
+2.  create a Python virtual environment,
+3. change into the directory
+4. activate the virtual environment
+5. use pip to install requirements
+6. run source version

+ and should work on MacOS.
+In GNU/Linux environments rather than using a virtual environment install a python 3 wxPython 4 package may be faster.
+So you would use lines 1 (clone repository), 3 (change into directory) and 6 (run the source version of program) after installing appropriate package (e.g. [python3-wxpython4 (tested & works with this script)](https://packages.fedoraproject.org/pkgs/python-wxpython4/python3-wxpython4/) or [wxpython4 (not tested but from name appears seems likely package)](https://packages.debian.org/stable/source/wxpython4.0) or similar depending on your choice of Linux distribution)

 ```
   git clone https://github.com/byjosh/tagged_bookmarks_export_tool.git